kevin-panoptic-dev/hannah-site/README.md

-# Warning: Some Function are never tested
+# Warning: Some Functions are never tested

 ## Include